 - Take care of your personal needs.
 Get enough rest and make time for social activities.

 Family members eventually may need to consider long-term care options for the person with primary progressive aphasia.
-Family members may also need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
+They may also need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
 Start this process early so the person with primary progressive aphasia can be involved.

-Support groups may be available for you and the person with primary progressive aphasia or related conditions.
+Support groups may be available for caregivers and people with primary progressive aphasia or related conditions.
 Ask your social worker or other members of your treatment team about community resources or support groups.

 Preparing for your appointment